w3f/Grants-Program/applications/tokenomics-survey-2022.md

 - Description:
   The decision making of Substrate developers (and other stakeholders) is assisted if a hypothetical/proposed token-economy can be described by reference, or analogy, to a known working/successful token-economy.
 Absent an existing implementation, developers are left to invent a token-economy, try to adapt an existing non-blockchain experience to a blockchain, or try to adapt non-blockchain ideas to a blockchain.
-- This project provides a annotated bibliography to help think through various choices and their trade-offs, it does not offer the answer to any particular token-economy design question.
+- This project provides a annotated bibliography to help think through various choices and their trade-offs.
 It does so by reviewing the current state of play, as it is described in: a) published general-blockchain research, b) Polkadot whitepapers.
+It does not offer the answer to any particular token-economy design question.
 - Substrate integration:
   With Substrate Token-Economy networks in mind, I aim to provide a annotated bibliography of existing general-blockchain token-economy research.
   Specifically, the central features and concerns across Polkadot Parachain Token-Economy networks will be identified.